 Also, when interacting with the world, when passing the mouse cursor over a hotspot, a small image of it appears on the right corner of the screen.
 If you double click on the hotspot again or left-click on the small image, a draft is heard or Bobbin will describe the hotspot (whether it’s an object or another character).
 To use drafts, you need to click on the hotspots and then click on the notes of your distaff.

 The game, however, it’s not very big and experienced players shouldn’t have too much trouble finishing it, which makes Loom a great title for newcomers to the genre (especially with its lack of inventory and mostly easy puzzles).
 But despite its short length, the story is great with memorable characters, dialogue and moments, although one might get curious and yearn to learn more about this fantasy world.

 The original EGA 16-colour graphics are stunning and colourful (with big closeups of the characters during the dialogues) and the animation is equally great.
 The MIDI soundtrack is beautiful (taken from Tchaikovsky’s ballet The Swan Lake) and complements the game perfectly, although the sound effects are merely adequate.
 The mouse interface is very simple and easy to use and learn.

 The CD-ROM version, however, it’s very different.
-Although it features beautiful VGA 256-colour graphics, a better quality soundtrack and well-acted voice-over dialogues; in order to make room on the disk for all of it, Mindscape (who produced the CD-ROM version) had to cut down on the characters’ closeups, some of the animations in the cutscenes (while adding others), censored some of the gore and rewrote the dialogues, changing the game drastically.
+Although it features beautiful VGA 256-colour graphics, a better quality soundtrack and well-acted voice-over dialogues; to make room on the disk for all of it, Mindscape (who produced the CD-ROM version) had to cut down on the characters’ closeups, some of the animations in the cutscenes (while adding others), censored some of the gore and rewrote the dialogues, changing the game drastically.